anggerari/headless-cms-app/README.md

 ### Bonus Features
 - [x] **Media Manager**: A dedicated section to upload, view, and delete images from a central library.
-- [x] **Reusable Blocks / Custom Fields**: Implemented using flexible JSON columns on the `posts` and `pages` tables, allowing for easy extension without schema changes.
+- [x] **Reusable Blocks / Custom Fields (Backend Implementation)**: The database schema and models have been prepared with flexible `JSON` columns on the `posts` and `pages` tables.
+This provides a scalable foundation for adding custom fields in the future without requiring database migrations.
+The API resources are also configured to expose this data.
 ---

 ## Tech Stack